Salinas, California: History

-The land that Salinas sits on is thought to have been settled by Native Americans known as the Esselen prior to 200 AD.
+The land on which Salinas is situated is thought to have been settled by Native Americans known as the Esselen prior to 200 AD.
 Between 200 and 500 AD, they were displaced by the Rumsen group of Ohlone speaking people.
 The Rumsen-Ohlone remained as the inhabitants of the area for approximately another 1,200 years, and in the 1700s, were the group of native inhabitants contacted and recorded by the first Spanish explorers of the Salinas area.

 Upon the arrival of the Spanish, large Spanish land grants were initially issued for the Catholic Missions and also as bonuses to soldiers.
 Later on after Mexican independence, smaller land grants continued to be issued for ranchos where mostly cattle were grazed.
 One of the many land grants was the Rancho Las Salinas land grant, part of which included the area of modern-day Salinas.
 As a result of the many new cattle ranches, a thriving trade eventually developed in cattle hide shipments, shipping primarily out of the Port of Monterey.

 Before the transition to American administration, Monterey had been the capital of California.
 For a short while after the transition, California was ruled by martial law.
 On September 9, 1850, California was admitted to the Union and became a State, celebrated as California Admission Day.